awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

-# Using the Oracle Repository Creation Utility on Amazon RDS for Oracle<a name="Oracle.Resources.RCU"></a>
+# Using the Oracle Repository Creation Utility on RDS for Oracle<a name="Oracle.Resources.RCU"></a>

-You can use Amazon RDS to host an Oracle DB instance that holds the schemas to support your Oracle Fusion Middleware components\.
+You can use Amazon RDS to host an RDS for Oracle DB instance that holds the schemas to support your Oracle Fusion Middleware components\.
 Before you can use Fusion Middleware components, create and populate schemas for them in your database\.
 You create and populate the schemas by using the Oracle Repository Creation Utility \(RCU\)\.

 ## Supported versions and licensing options for RCU<a name="Oracle.Resources.RCU.Versions"></a>